- 20th and 21st Century Studies

 - African American and African Diaspora Literature

 - American Literature and Culture

 - Sexuality Studies

 - Transnational Literatures

-Associate Professor of English and Africana Studies, Dr. Tuhkanen works in the fields of late 19th/early 20th-century American, and particularly African American, literature and its transnational contexts; as well as literary theory, particularly queer theory.
+Associate Professor of English, Dr. Tuhkanen works in the fields of late 19th/early 20th-century American, and particularly African American, literature and its transnational contexts; as well as literary theory, particularly queer theory.

 E. L. McCallum and Mikko Tuhkanen, eds.
 The Cambridge History of Gay and Lesbian Literature.
 Cambridge University Press, 2014